-Canada is the world’s largest newsprint producer, the largest producer of northern bleached softwood kraft pulp, and the second-largest softwood lumber producer.
+Canada is the world’s largest producer of newsprint, the largest producer of northern bleached softwood kraft pulp and the second-largest producer of softwood lumber.

 |Year||Newsprint||Printing and writing paper||Wood pulp|